amd/UIF/docs/4_deploy_your_own_model/deploy_model/deployingmodel.md

 ### Float Models

-   To run any single-precision (float) custom model on ZenDNN, follow the steps given in the [ZenDNN Installation section](/docs/1_installation/installation.md#13-install-zendnn-package-for-cpu-users) to install TensorFlow+ZenDNN or PyTorch+ZenDNN.
+   To run any single-precision (float) custom model on ZenDNN, follow the steps given in the [ZenDNN Installation section](/docs/1_installation/installation.md#13-install-zendnn-package-for-cpu-users) to install TensorFlow+ZenDNN, PyTorch+ZenDNN or ONNXRT+ZenDNN.
 Once installation is complete, the model can be run with standard inference steps.
 One such example is provided in the [example section](/docs/3_run_example/runexample-script.md#311-sample-run-with-tensorflowzendnn).

 ### Model Compression Techniques for ZenDNN